 Fortunately, today, carbon accounting professionals have comprehensive sustainability software and management systems like Sustain.Life to drastically simplify the process.
 The hours of searching for emissions factors and developing formulas to transform electricity consumption across geographies with unique grid energy mixes into metric tons of carbon dioxide are in the past—and so are onerous preparations for audits and verifications.

 Want to know what to expect during the emissions auditing process, how to prepare, and how to simplify the whole process?
-Join Sustain.Life on February 15, 2023, for a webinar about our audit and verification features to make the process much simpler for companies and their third-party auditors.
+Watch the recorded webinar about our audit and verification features to make the process much simpler for companies and their third-party auditors.

-In this webinar, our team will walk through Sustain.Life’s new verification and assurance support feature and how it enables companies to quickly share their emissions data with assurance providers.
+In the webinar, our team walks through Sustain.Life’s new verification and assurance support feature and how it enables companies to quickly share their emissions data with assurance providers.